cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

 A user can tap an in-app message to access the destination specified during message creation.
 The App Messaging SDK reports the message display result to AppGallery Connect.
 You can view the statistics on message displays, taps, and conversion data in AppGallery Connect.

-## Enable App Messaging
+## Enable App Messaging Service

 - Use Cocos Creator to open the project that needs to be connected to App Messaging service.

 - App Messaging service works with the HUAWEI Analytics Kit, please enable the [Analytics Kit (HMS Core)](./hms-analytics.md) before integrating the App Messaging service.

-- Click on **Panel -> Service** in the menu bar to open the Service panel, select App Messaging service to go to the service detail page, and then click on the **Enable** button in the top right to enable the service.
+- Click on **Panel -> Service** in the menu bar to open the Service panel, select **App Messaging** service to go to the service detail page, and then click on the **Enable** button in the top right to enable the service.
 For details, please refer to the Cocos Service [Operation Guide](./index.md#usage) documentation.

   ![](agc-appmessaging/am-panel.png)